 - M. Ellen Carpenter Financial Literacy

-This program, in partnership with the United States Bankruptcy Court, teaches high school students about the importance of making informed decisions regarding their finances.
+This program, a collaboration with the United States Bankruptcy Court, teaches high school students about the importance of making informed decisions regarding their finances.

 - BBA Lawyer Referral Service